Sofia Richie Flaunts Jaw-Dropping Body In Tight, Hot-Pink Barbie Towel Romper

 Sofia’s long legs, pert booty, and shapely waist were on show, with some undone buttons up top flashing the star’s cleavage.
 The model added chic accessories from dark shades, hoop earrings, and a stylish shoulder bag adding pops of greens and blues.

-Photos seemed to suggest a high style turnout from everyone attending the lunch today.
-Kris Jenner was making a statement in a long black dress with a statement gold necklace and wide-brimmed hat, with Disick rocking a nautical look from a white shirt, dark shorts, and boater-style shoes.
+Photos seemed to suggest a high-style turnout from everyone attending the lunch.
+Kris was making a statement in a long black dress with a gold necklace and wide-brimmed hat, while Scott rocked a nautical look from a white shirt, dark shorts, and boater-style shoes.

 Sofia has been a hot topic for Keeping Up With The Kardashians fans ever since 2017 – the year marked the model embarking on her relationship with 36-year-old Scott.
 The ex-boyfriend and baby daddy to Kourtney Kardashian still makes headlines for co-parenting the couple’s three children, although he increasingly gets talked about for where things are going with Sofia.
 The couple’s age gap appeared to raise eyebrows in the early days of the relationship, but it looks like the drama over that has passed.

-Sofia herself is fast rising in the celebrity world.
+Sofia herself is fast-rising in the celebrity world.
 The model’s Instagram following is shooting up, with recent posts showing her entrepreneurial side: Sofia has partnered up with swimwear brand Frankie’s for a full-blown collaboration.
-The company name received plenty of exposure earlier this year when Kylie Jenner’s luxury Turks and Caicos getaway resulted in Instagram photos showing the 22-year-old and her crew in Frankie’s bikinis.
+The company name received plenty of exposure earlier this year when Kylie’s luxurious Turks and Caicos getaway resulted in Instagram photos showing the 22-year-old and her crew in Frankie’s bikinis.

 Fans wishing to see more of Sofia should follow the model’s Instagram.